-Ugh, a stomach ache.
-It is hard to think about anything else when your stomach is giving you problems.
+Ugh, a stomach ache!
+It’s hard to think about anything else when your stomach is giving you problems.

-In this article, you will find descriptions and details of essential oils dedicated and used for digestive comfort and relief when things are not feeling so great.
+In this article, we’ll cover descriptions and details of essential oils for an upset stomach — oils specifically dedicated and used for digestive comfort and relief when things aren’t feeling so great.

 Is Constipation Common?